Is Beats 1 Redefining Radio?Published Thursday, 19th May, 2016

-‘Defying Conventions: Is Beats 1 Redefining Radio?’ was originally submitted as part of a University of Gloucestershire module.
+‘Defying Conventions: Is Beats 1 Redefining Radio?’ was originally submitted as part of a University of Gloucestershire Radio Production module.
 With the exception of two small typographical changes, this essay is posted exactly as it was submitted.
-Bibliography and Appendices have been redacted, although in-line references have been left in.
-If you need to chase up a reference or quote for your own work just contact me.
-I'll be happy to help!
+Appendices have been redacted but bibliography and in-line references remain – get in touch if you need to chase anything.

 Apple’s annual World Wide Developer Conference is a showcase of the company’s latest software and technology.
 Described by CEO Tim Cook as the ‘epicentre of change’, 2015 marked their ‘most global conference ever’ (Apple, 2015), a fitting stage to announce their new ‘worldwide’ and ‘always on’ internet radio station, Beats 1.